dianarcodes/ML-Fun/README.md

 The model was able to generate an accuracy of ~99.8%!

 This was a really fun and easy project to basically test out the "Hello World" of Machine Learning & Neural Networks!
 This was also my first time utilizing python for a project so it was definitely a really cool learning experience!
-I suggest you readers to try it out for yourself as well!
+I recommend that readers try it out for yourselves as well!